AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 ### ⚠️ Deleting a donation record: `deletedonation`

-This command can be used to delete a specified donor from the BloodNet system.
+This command can be used to delete a specified donation record from the BloodNet system.

-Format: `delete DONATION_RECORD_LIST_INDEX`
+Format: `deletedonation DONATION_RECORD_LIST_INDEX`

 * Deletes the donor at the specified `DONATION_RECORD_LIST_INDEX`.
 * The index refers to the index number shown in the displayed donation record list.
 * The index **must be a positive whole number** 1, 2, 3, …​

 Examples:
-* `finddonations 1` followed by `deletedonation 2` deletes the 2nd donation record of the 1st donor in the donor list.
+* `finddonations 1` followed by `deletedonation 2` deletes the 2nd donation record of the 1st donor in the shown donor list.

 ### Editing a donation record: `editdonation`

-If you made a mistake when adding the donation record particulars for a person, do not fret!
+If you made a mistake when adding the donation record particulars for a person, please do not fret!
 Use this command to edit an existing donor record in the BloodNet system.

 Format: `editdonation DONATION_RECORD_LIST_INDEX [d/DONATION_DATE] [v/BLOOD_VOLUME]`